 English Name: Evodia Fruit.

 Property and flavor: hot, pungent, bitter, mild toxic.

-Botanical source: Official herbal classics and other famous herbal classics defined the herb Fructus Evodiae(Evodia Fruit) as the dried nearly mature fruit of (1).
+Botanical source: Herbal classic book defined the herb Fructus Evodiae(Evodia Fruit) as the dried nearly mature fruit of (1).
 Evodia rutaecarpa(Juss.)
 Benth., (2).
 Evodia rutaecarpa var.officinalis(Dode)Huang., or (3).
 Evodia rutaecarpa var.bodinieri(Dode)Huang.
-They are plants of the Euodia(Tetradium) genus, the Rutaceae family, Sapindales order.
-These 3 commonly used species are introduced as:
+They are plants of the Euodia(Tetradium) genus, the Rutaceae family (rue, spurge olive family), Sapindales order.
+These 3 commonly used species are introduced:

 Ecological environment: The plant grows in the open forest or forest margin under the low elevation facing the sun.
-The plant distributes in the middle and lower reaches area of the Yangtze River, the Zhujiang river area, southwest, northwest area of China.
+The plant is distributed in the middle and lower reaches area of the Yangtze River, the Zhujiang river area, southwest, northwest area of China.

 Growth characteristics: The plant Evodia rutaecarpa prefers a warm and humid climate, not tolerant to cold or dryness.
 It is advisable to cultivate on sandy soil and humus loam with abundant sunshine, deep soil, loose and fertile soil, and good drainage.
 Low-lying water-logged land is not suitable for cultivation.